esciencecenter-digital-skills/Natural-language-processing/episodes/02-introduction.md

 ### Named Entity Recognition (NER)

-The task of detecting names, dates and organisations.
+The task of detecting names, dates, language names, events, work of arts, organisations, and many more.

 ### Next word prediction